Bergisch Gladbach: History

-In 1975 the town incorporated neighbouring Bensberg and when it reached a population of 100,000 in 1977 it was given city status.
+In 1975, the town incorporated the neighbouring Bensberg, and when it reached a population of 100,000 in 1977 it was given city status.

 Economy

-Paper manufacturing, printing, glass wool manufacturing, chocolate, and high-tech industries make up a large part of Bergisch Gladbach's economy.
+Paper manufacturing, printing, glass wool manufacturing, chocolate and high-tech industries are a large part of Bergisch Gladbach's economy.

+Transport

+The city is served by Cologne Bonn Airport, which is located 15 km south of Bergisch Gladbach.
+Other nearest airports are Düsseldorf Airport, located 54 km north west and Frankfurt Airport, located 176 km south east of Bergisch Gladbach.

 Politics

 Mayor

-The current mayor of Bergisch Gladbach is Frank Stein of the Social Democratic Party (SPD).
-The most recent mayoral election was held on 13 September 2020, and the results were as follows:
+The current mayor of Bergisch Gladbach is Marcel Kreuz of the Social Democratic Party (SPD), who was elected in 2025.

+Previous mayoral election was held on 13 September 2020, and the results were as follows: